Salma Shaheen: Career

 Shaheen was initially involved in writings and started her career during childhood.
 It is believed she originally began writing when she was studying in eighth standard.
 Her father played a significant role in her career and encouraged her to earn moral authority for Pakhto women.
 As a director of Pashto Academy, she restored language regulatory institution in 2011 which was previously merged into a not-known institution called Centre for Pashto language and literature.
-She is also credited for bringing out 120 Pakhtunwali books on hujra, music, dance and jirga.
+She is also credited with bringing out 120 Pakhtunwali books on hujra, music, dance and jirga.

 Literary work

-As a poet, Shaheen wrote fourteen to eighteen books in Urdu and Pashto languages, and as a researcher, she wrote folk songs or a research book on folk music titled "Pashto Tapa", short stories, including "Kanri Auo Aghzi" which translates as stones and thorns.
+As a poet, Shaheen wrote at least 14 books in Urdu and Pashto languages, and as a researcher, she wrote folk songs or a research book on folk music titled "Pashto Tapa", short stories, including "Kanri Auo Aghzi" (Eng: "Stones and Thorns").
 Her poetic books include "Za Hum Haghse Wara Way" and "Nawey Sahar" which was originally published in 1982.
 As a researcher, she has published 42 publications on various topics, including social, culture, tradition and language barriers.
 Her poetry is focused on Pashto culture, literature, and traditions.
 She is credited for writing two novels titled "Ka Rana Shawa" and "Kani Au Azghi".
 She also wrote poems which are recognized one of prominent books which includes "Abasin Da Tarikh", "Muasharati Au Saqafati Asar" and "Awami Sandare".
 As a writer, she represented Pakistan in numerous countries at literary events such as seminars and conferences and was nominated member of a cultural delegation to China.
 During her visit to China, she wrote a book titled "Dil Aur Ankhein Cheen Main".